mrisher/smtp-sts/mta-sts.md

    Certificate Validation."
 3. A message delivery MUST NOT be permanently failed until the sender has first checked for the presence of a new policy (as indicated by the `id` field in the `_mta-sts` TXT record).
-If a new policy is not found, senders SHOULD apply existing rules for the case of temporary message delivery failures (as discussed in [@!RFC5321] section 4.5.4.1).
+If a new policy is not found, existing rules for the case of temporary message delivery failures apply (as discussed in [@!RFC5321] section 4.5.4.1).

 # Operational Considerations